frontenddogma/rote-learning-html-css/manuscript/html.md

 ### Elements With Optional Start or End Tags

-Memorize the elements that have optional start and/or end tags.
+Memorize the elements that have optional start and/or end tags, to be able to omit them, should you choose to use this feature of HTML.
 Void elements don’t have an end tag and are therefore included (but also called out) as well.

 | Element | Void? | Optional Start Tag? | Optional End Tag? |
 | --- | --- | --- | --- |